-DU3 South will be a part of bringing Eastmark' Planning Principles of 1) "Coordinated Connections", 2) a "Framework to Evolve" and 3) "Living Well Over Time" to fulfillment.
+DU7 will be a part of bringing Eastmark' Planning Principles of 1) Coordinated Connections, 2) a Framework to Evolve and 3) Living Well Over Time to fulfillment.
 These planning principles were identified in Section 3 of the CP and are the principles used to develop and ultimately implement the vision for Eastmark.
 These principles were intended to guide the planning effort and help create a community that can evolve, grow and change over time.

 Coordinated Connections.
 The concept of Coordinated Connections is intended to mean the community would be connected - not only connected internally but also to the surrounding areas, and to the region and globally.
 These connections include coordination with people and transportation systems.
-The central neighborhoods in DU3 South, will be successful in many ways because of their Coordinated Connections, partnerships and collaborations.
-While this portion of DU 3 will be housing, Eastmark is situated to take advantage of regional freeway access and the Phoenix-Mesa Gateway Airport for travel, to provide long-term protection for the existing airport and to take advantage of the distant mountain views and the proximity of adjacent residential neighborhoods.
+The central neighborhoods in DU7, will be successful in many ways because of their Coordinated Connections, partnerships and collaborations.
+While the majority of the DU will be housing, it has been sited to take advantage of regional freeway access and the Phoenix-Mesa Gateway Airport for travel, to provide long-term protection for the existing airport and to take advantage of the distant mountain views and the proximity of adjacent residential neighborhoods.